 With traditional BI solutions, you’re forced to leave your workflow and switch between applications to find the key insights that you need.
 In contrast, embedded analytics is embedded into applications for a better analytics experience – it allows users to combine insights and action in a standalone application without interrupting their workflow.

 ‘’87% of application providers say that embedded analytics is important to their users.’’ – Gartner

-In other words, when using traditional BI users are forced to switch between different apps to gain insights and take action, which results in frustration, waste time, and decreased efficiency.
+In other words, when using traditional BI, users are forced to switch between different apps to gain insights and take action, resulting in frustration, wasted time, and decreased efficiency.
 A December 2016 report from Nucleus Research found that using BI tools, which require toggling between applications, can take up as much as 1-2 hours of an employee’s time each week.
-Whereas, embedded analytics users use only one application, which saves time, increases productivity, and delivers a better analytics experience.
+Whereas embedded analytics users use only one application, which saves time, increases productivity, and delivers a better analytics experience.

 What are the Benefits of Embedded Analytics?

 “The core advantage of data is that it tells you something about the world that you didn’t know before.” – Hilary Mason, data scientist and founder of Fast Forward Labs